byteball/aa-channels-lib/doc/reference.md

 });
 ```
 - **peer**: peering address or http address of your peer.
-- **initial_amount**: initial amount in bytes you want to deposit to channel.
+- **initial_amount**: initial amount in asset or bytes you want to deposit to channel.
 - **options** object with the follwing attributes:
-  * timeout (optionnal): timeout in seconds for the channel
+  * timeout (optionnal): timeout in seconds for the channel.
+  * asset (optionnal): asset used for all transactions with this channel, if null bytes will be used.
 - **error**: if the creation is not successful, this string will indicate the reason.
 - **aa_address**: address of the channel, the created channel will further be identified by this address.
 It has the format of an Obyte payment address like `7FLNK5AIWSYU2TVEKRW4CHCQUAKOYGWG`.
 - **unit**: hash of the unit that has been broacast to create the channel and deposit initial amount on it.